linode/docs/docs/kubernetes/deploy-and-manage-kubernetes-certificates-with-cert-manager/index.md

 ## In This Guide

-In this guide you will learn about how cert-manager works to create certificates, many of the options available for creating certificates, and then use cert Manager to create two public signed certificates using only Kubernetes and cert-manager tooling.
+You learn about how cert-manager works to create certificates, the options available for creating certificates, and then use cert-manager to create two public signed certificates using only Kubernetes and cert-manager tooling.

 ## Before you Begin

 - Follow our guide to [Deploying an Ingress](/docs/kubernetes/how-to-deploy-nginx-ingress-on-linode-kubernetes-engine/).
-The final example of this guide will use the same configuration, cluster, and domains.
+The final example of this guide uses the same configuration, cluster, and domains.
 - You should have a working knowledge of Kubernetes' key concepts, including master and worker nodes, Pods, Deployments, and Services.
 For more information on Kubernetes, see our [Beginner's Guide to Kubernetes](/docs/kubernetes/beginners-guide-to-kubernetes/) series.

 ## Understanding Cert Manager Concepts